hfolcot/issue-tracker/README.md

 The contact form uses the Django SendMail function.
 (Thanks to [this site](https://wsvincent.com/django-contact-form/))

+[MarkedJS](https://marked.js.org/) is used to render blog articles which have been written in markdown.

 ## Testing

 There have been a number of automated tests written using Django TestCase.
 These are contained within each app and begin with 'test_*'.